Worms can be very useful in your garden and in your compositing bin for that matter but what do they eat, exactly?

 That makes them one of the hungriest things in nature.

-They will happily consume both plant and animal matter including things such as eggshells, meat, vegetables, fruit, etc. they’re not particularly fussy.
+They will happily consume food scraps of both plant and animal matter including things such as eggshells, meat, fruits, vegetables, banana peels, etc. they’re not particularly fussy when it comes to their worm food, worms like almost anything, but we have to discuss what worms don’t like.

 What Should I Feed My Worms?

-This is the more important question, of course, when it comes to keeping worms in a composting bin there are things you should avoid feeding them.
+This is the more important question, of course, when it comes to keeping worms in a composting bin or worm bin there are things you should avoid feeding them to ensure you have a healthy little worm farm.

-They can eat meat and dairy but, honestly, don’t bother putting these items down for your worms, if you do – your composting bins are going to stink.
+They can eat meat and dairy products but, honestly, don’t bother putting these items down for your worms, if you do – your worm bin is going to stink.
 The scents of rotting flesh and diary are not easy to endure and we strongly recommend that you don’t do it.
+It will also attract a large amount of flies and fruit flies.

-Next, you need to be careful about the origins of any fruit peel or vegetable skins that you feed them – while they will happily much through this stuff and it won’t smell bad, if they were treated in pesticides they can kill your worms off.
+Next, you need to be careful about the origins of any fruit peel or vegetable skins that you feed the worms – while they will happily munch through this stuff and it won’t smell bad, if they were treated in pesticides they can kill your worms off.

-So, it’s best to buy organic and if you’re in any doubt about the use of pesticides, it’s better not to dump them on your worms.
+So, it’s best to buy organic matter and if you’re in any doubt about the use of pesticides, it’s better not to dump them on your composting worms and worm farm..

 You may also find that worms don’t react well to chili or strong peppers as they can burn their skin.

-Heavily salted foods are also a no-no as they can dry the worm out or even kill it.
+Heavily salted food scraps are also a no-no for your worm bin as they can dry the worm out or even kill it.
 Salt is, generally speaking, not so healthy for anything that’s sort of slimy.

 After that, they may look to move into your home to get extra food supplies.
 You probably don’t need rats as visitors, right?

-Other things to avoid are citrus fruits which seem to irritate worms and, in particular, stay away from pineapple (it has an enzyme in it that will kill worms).
+Other things to avoid are citrus fruits which seem to irritate worms and, in particular, make sure you stay away from pineapple (it has an enzyme in it that will kill worms).

 Processed food is also best given a wide berth as worms may not react well to the chemicals.